bytex-solutions/snamp/docs/inform_model.md

 Field | Data Type | Description
 ---- | ---- | ----
-TimeStamp | date/time | The notification emission date
-Source | string | The name of the managed resource emitting notification Type | string | The name of the notification (differs from event category) Message | string | Human-readable description of the notification
+TimeStamp | datetime | The notification emission date Source | string | The name of the managed resource emitting notification Type | string | The name of the notification (differs from event category) Message | string | Human-readable description of the notification